Formidable Forms: Getting Started Tutorial

 Let’s jump back to the form and see how to add this reCaptcha field.

-Just click it and it will auto add itself above the Submit button.
+Just click on Captcha and it will auto add itself above the Submit button.

 Let’s scroll down to see that.